 - Social Marketing Poster Campaign

 - Assess your barriers to intervening take a moment to answer these questions about the barriers that may prevent you from intervening in a given situation.

-- Comprehensive Campus Wide Training - The first training features two distinct and separate tracks: sexual assault prevention and alcohol use intervention.
-Trainings are held regularly throughout the academic year.
+- WE Speak WE Stand training features two distinct and separate tracks: sexual assault prevention and alcohol use intervention.
+Training is held regularly throughout the academic year.
 Please check this website frequently for information about upcoming trainings.
-Our next two training is scheduled for November 3rd from 7-10pm.
-You can find more details about the trainings and register through this form.
+Our next trainings are scheduled for February 23rd and March 29th.
+Registration forms will be available 1 week prior to training.